 Benefit Description You pay Covered medications and supplies (cont.)
 Standard Option Basic Option Drugs or drug therapies for the treatment of gender dysphoria supported by FDA approved prescribing information and/or clinical treatment guidelines \$10 copay for Level One drugs \$10 copay for Level One drugs Weight loss drugs \$45 copay for Level Two drugs \$45 copay for Level Two drugs Note: Drugs to treat sexual dysfunction are limited.
 Contact the Plan for dosage limits.
-You pay the applicable drug copay up to the dosage limits, and all charges after that. \$65 copay for Level Three drugs \$65 copay for Level Three drugs and an enarges arter that. \$100 copay for Level Four drugs \$100 copay for Level Four drugs 25% coinsurance for Level Five drugs (specialty drugs may be limited to a 30-day supply) 25% coinsurance for Level Five drugs (specialty drugs may be limited to a 30-day supply) 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program Women's contraceptive drugs and devices, including the "morning after pill" Nothing Nothing Tobacco Cessation drugs Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved provider.
+You pay the applicable drug copay up to the dosage limits, and all charges after that. \$65 copay for Level Three drugs \$65 copay for Level Three drugs and all charges after that. \$100 copay for Level Four drugs \$100 copay for Level Four drugs 25% coinsurance for Level Five drugs (specialty drugs may be limited to a 30-day supply) 25% coinsurance for Level Five drugs (specialty drugs may be limited to a 30-day supply) 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program Contraceptive drugs and devices as listed in the ACA/HRSA site.
+Contraceptive coverage is available at no cost to FEHB members.
+The contraceptive benefit includes at least one option in all methods of contraception (as well as the screening, education, counseling, and follow-up care).
+Any contraceptive that is not already available without cost sharing on the formulary can be accessed through the contraceptive exceptions process described below.
+Nothing Nothing Women's contraceptive drugs and devices, including the "morning after pill" • Reimbursement for over-the-counter contraceptives can be submitted - For reimbursement for OTC contraceptives, a prescription from your physician and a receipt from an in-network pharmacy will need to be submitted to Humana.
+Standard formulary coverage, tiering (copayments) and utilization management will apply.
+Note: Not all contraceptives are on the ACA drug list at \$0 cost share.
+Please refer to your Rx5 drug list for the appropriate cost share.
+Some contraceptives are only available through provider administration.
+Please refer to Section 5(a) for these services.
+Tobacco Cessation drugs Nothing Nothing Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved provider.
 Some restrictions apply.
-Not covered: All charges All charges Drugs available without a prescription, or for which there is a non- prescription equivalent available, except as listed above Drugs and supplies for cosmetic purposes Vitamins, fluoride, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them, except as listed above Drugs obtained at a non-Plan pharmacy except for out-of-area emergencies Drugs to enhance athletic performance Medical supplies such as dressings and antiseptics • Medications considered non-formulary on the Rx5 drug list Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco Cessation program.
-(See page 35)